-Sir John Chilcot, chairman of the public inquiry into the Iraq War, has said that he does not believe former prime minister Tony Blair (above) was ‘straight with the nation’ about his decisions in the run-up to the 2003 conflict.
-Photograph: PA
+Sir John Chilcot has said he does not believe Tony Blair was "straight with the nation" about his decisions in the run-up to the Iraq war.

 The chairman of the public inquiry into the 2003 conflict said the former prime minister had however been “emotionally truthful” in his account of events leading up to the war, meaning he relied on both emotion and fact.

 Breaking his long silence on the matter with an interview with the BBC's political editor, Laura Kuenssberg, Sir John said: "Tony Blair is always and ever an advocate.
 He makes the most persuasive case he can.
 Not departing from the truth but persuasion is everything."

 Mr Chilcot was later asked if Mr Blair was as truthful with him and the public as he should have been during the seven-year inquiry.

 He replied: “Can I slightly reword that to say I think any prime minister taking a country into war has got to be straight with the nation and carry it, so far as possible, with him or her.
 I don’t believe that was the case in the Iraq instance.”

 A spokesman for Mr Blair told the BBC that “all these issues” had been dealt with.

 Mr Chilcot's report, published in July last year, found that former Iraqi dictator Saddam Hussein posed "no imminent threat" at the time of the invasion of his country in 2003, and the war was fought on the basis of "flawed" intelligence.

 While giving evidence to the inquiry Mr Blair denied he had taken the country to war on the basis of a “lie” over Hussein’s supposed weapons of mass destruction.